BhardwajArjit/Cyclistic-Bike-Share-Case-Study/README.md

 ## Dataset Overview

 The dataset used in this case study includes historical trip data from Cyclistic.
-The data spans 12 months, from January 2022 to December 2022, and contains information about bike rides, including trip duration, start and end times, start and end station locations, and user types.
+The data spans 12 months, from May 2022 to April 2023, and contains information about bike rides, including trip duration, start and end times, start and end station locations, and user types.
 The dataset is provided in the form of individual CSV files, one for each month.

 ## Objective